Imrane-Halim/libft/README.md

 * `make fclean`: Removes object files, dependencies, and the `libft.a` file 💣.
 * `make re`: Rebuilds the library from scratch 🔁.

-To copy, click the three dots on the top right corner of this code block and select "Copy"! 😊